peterkaczorowski/kicad-mac-builder/README.md

 If you are looking to run KiCad on your Mac, please use the instructions at http://kicad.org/download/osx/.

-If you are looking to compile KiCad or improve KiCad packaging on MacOS, kicad-mac-builder may be able to help you.
+If you are looking to compile KiCad or improve KiCad packaging on macOS, kicad-mac-builder may be able to help you.

 To build KiCad 5.1, use the 5.1 branch of this repository.

 Setup
 =====
 kicad-mac-builder requires a Mac and at least 30G of disk space free.
-The instructions assume you are capable of using the command line but they are not intended to require arcane deep knowledge.
+The instructions assume you are capable of using the command line, but they are not intended to require arcane deep knowledge.

 kicad-mac-builder is known to work on macOS 10.15, 11, 12, and 13.
 Apple Silicon support is experimental.